A nutrition expert lays out potatoes benefits and risks to your diet.

 You may have heard about the new research that indicates that potatoes help lower blood pressure.
 In the study, 18 overweight or obese people with high blood pressure downed six to eight purple potatoes, each about the size of a golf ball (with skins, microwaved without oil) twice daily for a month.
 The spud eaters’ average diastolic blood pressures dropped by 4.3 percent and the systolic pressure decreased by 3.5 percent, and none of the volunteers gained weight.
 The news isn’t too surprising because other studies have identified natural substances in potatoes that act similar to those in blood pressure medications, and potatoes are a great source of potassium, a nutrient known to keep blood pressure under control.
-The study used purple potatoes, because the pigment that gives them their pretty hue is rich in beneficial antioxidants.
+The study used purple potatoes, because the pigment that gives them their pretty hue is rich in antioxidants (just like these five versatile superfoods).
 There's more—besides providing fiber, vitamin C and B vitamins, once you cook and then cool them, potatoes become loaded with resistant starch, a unique kind of carbohydrate that’s been shown to naturally rev up your body’s fat-burning furnace.
 Like fiber, you can’t digest or absorb resistant starch, so your body ferments it when it reaches the large instestine, which triggers your body to burn fat instead of carbohydrates.
 A pretty nice bonus!

 Despite its accolades, another Harvard study made big headlines earlier this year when the scientists found that potatoes – in any form – were linked to weight gain.
 Scientists tracked the diet and lifestyle choices of more than 120,000 participants for at least 12 years.
 They found that over four-year spans, those who ate an extra serving of French fries daily gained an average of 3.4 pounds, those who munched an extra serving of potato chips daily gained an average of 1.7 pounds, and an additional serving of potatoes prepared in any form was linked to an average of 1.3 pounds of extra padding.
 Hmmm, not so great news.